 Tucked away in a remote part of northern Arizona, South Coyote Buttes is a bugger to get to and requires a permit, but it’s so worth the effort.
 There’s no actual hiking trail, just a vast playground of nature’s forces gone wild.
 The colourful, striated sandstone and outrageous formations are like nothing I’ve seen before.
 For geological wow factor and lovely solitude, add South Coyote Buttes to your list.
-I’ll provide details about permits and logistics in an upcoming post.
+Check out my dedicated post on South Coyote Buttes for more photos and details about permits and logistics.

 White Pocket: Vermilion Cliffs National Monument